jwalton/rust-book-abridged/docs/ch04-ownership.md

 println!("{}, {}", r1, r2);
 ```

 This restriction is imposed because it prevents data races.
-The compiler will stop us from creating data races in multi-threaded code at compile time!
+The compiler will stop us from creating data races at compile time!

 The scope of a reference lasts only until it's last use, not until the end of the block, so this is fine: